oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

-of `4.0`, this name MUST be prefixed with the hash symbol (`#`); for non-OData 4.0 payloads, built-in primitive type values SHOULD be represented without the hash symbol, but consumers of 4.01 or greater payloads MUST support values with or without the hash symbol.
+of `4.0`, this name MUST be prefixed with the hash symbol (`#`); for non-OData 4.0 payloads, built-in primitive type values SHOULD be represented without the hash symbol, but consumers of 4.01 and greater payloads MUST support values with or without the hash symbol.
 For all other types, the URI may be absolute or relative to the `type` of the containing object.
 The root `type` may be absolute or relative to the root